-W. Bell & Co — Reed Organ — ca 1880/86
+W. Bell & Co — Reed Organ — Built in 1886

-I began to look at a number of organs that were being sold on the internet.
-Virtually all of these were in rural settings scattered all over Ontario so transportation was a real issue and condition varied widely.
+I began to look at the small number of organs that were being sold on the internet.
+Virtually all of these were in rural settings scattered all over Ontario and so transportation seemed a real issue and condition varied widely.
 I settled on one that was small enough to come up the narrow stairs in our Toronto 'semi' to my music room.

 This particular instrument had been ‘played recently’ (he said) and the delivery arrangements were suitable.
 It was heavier than I imagined and so it resides on the main floor for the moment while I clean it up and arrange for two bigger, stronger, younger men to get it upstairs.

 The Bell Brothers began to build these organs in Guelph in 1864 and used the name “W. Bell & Co.” from (at least) 1871, when they built a new factory, until 1888.
 They produced 80/year in 1867, and about 1200 per year by 1881.
 Dating the organ was an interesting exercise in deduction.
 A paper ‘certificate’ lives with the number 5785 in treble front of keyboard.
 Penciled initials A K/H/R?
 Can’t decipher the other word – followed by 2(?)
 But this is a number attached to the keyboard, not the organ, sez Rodney Jantzi (who knows all and he is right).

 It took me weeks (of looking and giving up) to accidentally find the (real) serial number, which is stamped vertically into the rear of the treble end wall.
 The organ is #33675, which puts (by deduction) the date of construction around 1886.
 Of course, sitting right beside the paper decal is written in pencil on the wood: “H. Clarke 12/17/86”— how definitive is that!